HOW DO YOU SAY GRÖN?

 A CBD REVOLUTION

-Encouraged by the company’s success and with a continued commitment to providing natural alternatives for pain, Christine focused on finding an opportunity to provide CBD and its therapeutic qualities available to everyone by leveraging a breakthrough in which CBD is derived from the bark of an Asian pine tree.
-It is completely marijuana-free, and anyone can enjoy its benefits.
+Encouraged by the company’s success and with a continued commitment to providing natural alternatives for pain, Christine focused on finding an opportunity to make CBD and its therapeutic qualities available to everyone by leveraging a breakthrough in which CBD can be distilled and isolated to 100% purity.
+It is completely THC-free and anyone can enjoy its benefits.

 IS GRÖN A BEAN-TO-BAR CHOCOLATE MAKER?